patoui/php-clickhouse-docker/readme.md

 Available actions:
 ```
-insert_bulk = inserts batches of 1000 rows at a time, inserting a total of 842905 records
+insert_bulk = inserts batches of 1000 rows at a time
 read = select the first 1000 rows 500 times
 ```